angus-dolan/sem-group-5/use-cases/use-case-30.md

 ### Preconditions

-Database provides population data for each region.
+Database provides population for each country.

 ### Success End Condition